-If you wish to submit a proposal (including a director nomination) at the meeting that is not to be included in next year's proxy materials, you must do so by February 24, 2023.
+If you wish to submit a proposal (including a director nomination) at the meeting that is not to be included in next year's proxy materials, you must do so between January 26, 2024 and February 25, 2024.
+In addition, shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must also comply with the additional requirements of Rule 14a-19(b).

-In the event that we hold the 2023 annual meeting of stockholders more than 30 days before or after the one-year anniversary of the Annual Meeting, notice of a stockholder proposal that is not intended to be included in our proxy statement must be received no earlier than the close of business on the 120th day before the 2023 annual meeting of stockholders and no later than the close of business on the later of the following two dates:
+In the event that we hold the 2024 annual meeting of stockholders more than 30 days before or after the one-year anniversary of the 2023 annual meeting, notice of a stockholder proposal that is not intended to be included in our proxy statement must be received no earlier than the close of business on the 120th day before the 2024 annual meeting of stockholders and no later than the close of business on the later of the following two dates:

-- the 90th day prior to the 2023 annual meeting of stockholders; or - the 10th day following the day on which public announcement of the date of our 2023 annual meeting of stockholders is first made.
+- the 90th day prior to the 2024 annual meeting of stockholders; or - the 10th day following the day on which public announcement of the date of our 2024 annual meeting of stockholders is first made.